Distribution Matching Variational AutoEncoder: Distribution Matching VAE

-\textbf{Step 2: Joint Training of VAE and Fake Score Model (Student).} We then jointly train the VAE ($E_\theta, G_\omega$) and the fake score model $s_{\text{fake}}$.
-The fake model's job is to learn the score function of the encoder's aggregate posterior $q(z)$, even as $q(z)$ changes during training.
-The VAE is, in turn, trained to change its output $z=E(x)$ so that the aggregated posterior $q(z)$ matches with reference distribution $p_r(z)$.
+\textbf{Step 2: joint training of VAE and the student (fake) score model.} We jointly train the VAE $(E_\theta,G_\omega)$ and a student velocity/score model $(v_{\text{fake}}, s_{\text{fake}})$.
+Each iteration consists of three coupled updates with clearly separated gradient flows: